 Magic is no longer the stuff of fairytales…

-Natalya Volkov has two dreams—marry the only man she has ever loved and become a pilot.
-When she is killed in a plane crash defending Mother Russia, the Norse goddess Freyja gives her a second chance at life—for a price.
+Natalya Volkov’s dream is to fly, but when she’s killed in a plane crash defending Mother Russia, the Norse goddess Freyja gives her a second chance at life—for a price.
 For immortality, she must hunt down the most powerful man in Europe or give up the man she loves.

 Romani-Jew Mikhail Abramovich has known hardship.
 He escaped a Nazi camp, became a Resistance soldier, and the love of his life died in his arms.
 Yet, when Natalya miraculously returns to life, he is plunged into a world that is no longer black and white.